 He has several degrees including a MAS from MIT, an MFA in digital media from RISD and a BFA in communication design from UConn.
 He has over 12 years of design experience and now works at Culture Robotics as senior engineer.
 Previous positions include MIT Lifelong Kindergarten as an industrial designer.
 Johnson & Johnson as Senior Interaction Designer.
 Senior Interaction Designer at IDEO.

-His personal work has been featured in CNET, The Huffington Post, the verge, Engadget, Mashable and Daily Mail.
+His work has been featured in CNET, The Huffington Post, the verge, Engadget, Mashable and Daily Mail.
 Dan was invited as a speaker at TEDx Vienna and TEDx Bologna.
 His work was exhibited in Vitra Design Museum, MAK Wien, Design Museum Gent, Seoul Museum of Art & Ars Electronica.

-Working in the realms of robotics, communication design, interaction design and product design, Dan explores the new ways of communication and human experience through working prototypes and storytelling, inviting a reflective evaluation and implication.Download Résumé
+Working in the realms of interaction design and product design, Dan explores the new ways of interaction and communication through working prototypes and storytelling, inviting a reflective evaluation and implication.Download Résumé

 The desire to create relationships and environments that make us feel comfortable, provide a sense of security, and facilitate sensations of belonging, is inherent to human nature.
 Human to human interaction is critical to mental and physical health, but how about human to machine interaction?
 Does replacing our most intimate human relationships with machine interactions rob our life of its meaning?